Automated Node Remediation with AutoClusters

 Opting Out of Automated Remediation (Optional)

-By default, all nodes are eligible for automated remediation.
+Once you have enabled remediations, all nodes are eligible for automated node replacement.
 If you have specific workloads that should prevent automatic node replacement, you can opt them out by adding the autoclusters.crusoe.ai/remediationPolicy: "Disabled" label to the pod template of your resource (e.g., a Job or Deployment).

 Here's an example for a Kubernetes Deployment: